-This equation admits two fundamental exact solutions, namely the so-called quantum droplet of finite size having a flat-top density profile and the plane-wave solution with a uniform density.
-Their properties have been extensively discussed in \citep{Petrov2016Liquids,astrakharchik2018dynamics} and, for completeness, we briefly review the basic characteristics of the quantum droplet solution of Eq.~({\ref{GGP_symmetric}}) existing at $\delta g/g >0$ and having the form~\footnote{Here the wave function is expressed in units of $\hbar/\sqrt{mg}$, while the length (time) in terms of $mg/\hbar^2$ ($mg^2/\hbar^3$) as in Ref.~\cite{mithun2020modulational}.}
+For a symmetric mixture with $n_1=n_2\equiv n/2$ and $g_{1}=g_{2}=g$, Eq.~(\ref{GGP_asymmetric}) reduces to a single-component GGP describing a Bose liquid \citep{Petrov2016Liquids,astrakharchik2018dynamics} under the assumption that the corresponding `wave function' is expressed through the individual components as $\Psi(x)=\Psi_i(x)\sqrt{\sqrt{g_{i}}+\sqrt{g_{\bar{i}}}}/g_{\bar{i}}^{1/4}$, where if $i=1$ ($i=2$) then $\bar{i}=2$ ($\bar{i}=1$).
+This reduced single-component equation admits two fundamental exact solutions, namely the so-called quantum droplet of finite size having a flat-top density profile and the plane-wave solution with a uniform density.
+Their properties have been extensively discussed in \citep{Petrov2016Liquids,astrakharchik2018dynamics} and, for completeness, we briefly review the basic characteristics of the quantum droplet solution existing at $\delta g/g >0$ and having the form~\footnote{Here the wave function is expressed in units of $\hbar/\sqrt{mg}$, while the length (time) in terms of $mg/\hbar^2$ ($mg^2/\hbar^3$) as in Ref.~\cite{mithun2020modulational}.}